sumanjs/suman/README.md

 achieved by using child processes and ignoring stdout.
 * Add the missing features from Mocha, Tape and AVA, while simplifying portions of the Mocha API and doing away with (implicit) global variables.
-* Stick closely to the popular Mocha API, so that automatic conversion is possible from Mocha to Suman
+* Stick closely to the popular Mocha API, so that automatic conversion is possible from Mocha to Suman, and that transition is as seamless as possible for the developer - you do *not* have to learn a whole new API!
+* Allow for maximum dynamicism so that Suman can match all use cases of users.

 # &#9658; Test Framework Comparison

 ## The Table of Goodness